TheGuyWithoutH/LeChatDesktop/README.md

 To clear all chats, click on the "Clear All" button in the profile dropdown (same place as the settings in the Mistral interface).

 To copy the chat text, click on the "Copy" button.

-To quickly search for a chat, press `Ctrl + Shift + I`.
+To trigger the quickl chat, press `Ctrl + Shift + I`.

 ![Quick Search](docs/quick-search.png)